Golasecca culture: History

-In Golasecca culture some of the first evolved characteristics of historic society may be seen in the specialized use of materials and the adaptation of the local terrain.
-The early-period habitations were circular wooden constructions along the edge of the river's floodplain; each was built on a low basement of stone round a central hearth and floored with river pebbles set in clay.
+In the Golasecca culture, some of the first evolved characteristics of historic society may be seen in the specialized use of materials and the adaptation of the local terrain.
+The early-period habitations were circular wooden constructions along the edge of the river's floodplain; each was built on a low basement of stone around a central hearth and floored with river pebbles set in clay.
 Hand-shaped ceramics, made without a potter's wheel, were decorated in gesso.
 The use of the wheel is known from the carts in the Tomb of the Warrior at the Sesto Calende site.
 Amber beads from the Baltic Sea, doubtless brought down the Amber Road, and obsidian reveal networks of long-distance trade.
 From the 7th century onwards some tombs contain burial goods imported from Etruscan areas and Greek objects.

 The settlements depended on domesticated animals: remains reveal the presence of goats, sheep, pigs, cattle and horses.
 Some legumes and cereal crops were cultivated; nuts and fruits were collected.
 The dugout boats from Castelletto Ticino and Porto Tolle are conserved at the museum of Isola Bella.
 Metal, though rare, was in increasing use.

 The old sites—Golasecca, Sesto Calende, Castelletto Ticino—maintained their traditional autochthonous character through the 6th century BC, when outside influences begin to be detectable.
 At the beginning of the 5th century BC, pastoral practices resulted in the development of new settlements in the plains.

 Deciphered written characters (the "Lepontic alphabet") are found incised in ceramics or on stone, in the Celtic "Lepontic language".